+We conducted two surveys of representative samples of residents and of business managers.
 We solicited respondents' views using a questionnaire that we developed in consultation with the Wellington Regional Strategy team and council officials.
 The questionnaire contained 25 statements with which respondents were asked to indicate the extent of their agreement using a five-point Likert scale (Strongly Agree, Agree, Neutral, Disagree, or Strongly Disagree).
 Additional questions asked for information about respondents themselves, or their business in the case of the business survey.
 We pre-tested the questionnaires using convenience samples of five people for each of the two versions, and modified the content in response to the feedback we received.